solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 to effect how memory intensive it is to serve the request.
 Then various tunables could be changed to find settings that maximize the "size" of the request that can be handled.

+From this exercise, I got a good refresh on my assumptions on memory requirements of Clojure.
+Hopefully this encourages others to check their assumptions as well.
+Especially for non-critical workloads running on pay-as-you-go cloud infrastructure, use of smaller computational resources can save some money every month.
+On top of this, it seems safe to assume that small instances in general have small environmental footprints as well.